How Can I Control Indoor Allergens and Improve Indoor Air Quality?

 Allergy and asthma control begins at home.
 Many people with allergies stay indoors when pollen and mold is high.
 But dust mites, pet dander and even cockroaches can cause problems indoors.1

-The Environmental Protection Agency recommends three ways you can improve indoor air quality2:
+he Environmental Protection Agency recommends three ways you can improve indoor air quality:2

 Eight out of 10 people in the United States are exposed to dust mites.
 Six out of 10 are exposed to cat or dog dander.
 Cockroaches cause allergic reactions in people who live in the inner cities or southern parts of the United States.
 3